 Attendance and punctuality

 High levels of attendance in school are crucial to every child’s educational progress.
-As a school team, we are working hard to ensure that our overall attendance doesn't drop below 97%.
+As a school team, we are working hard to ensure that our overall attendance improves.
 To do this, we need your support in ensuring that your child is at Woodstock Primary Academy every day and most importantly, on time.
 Once a child’s attendance drops below 95%, they are at risk of falling behind in their learning and miss crucial steps in their progress and attainment.

 Parents or carers should contact the Academy on the first day of their child's absence before 8.30am.
-To report an absence telephone 0116 2355825 If an explanation for an absence is not received, it will be recorded as unauthorized and a a telephone call or a home visit may occur as a follow up action.
+To report an absence telephone 0116 2355825.
+If an explanation for an absence is not received, it will be recorded as unauthorised and a a telephone call or a home visit may occur as a follow up action.

-It is important to ensure your child arrives at school on time by 8:45am as lessons/school start promptly at 9:00am.
-Arrival after 9:00am is classed as late (code L)
+It is important to ensure your child arrives at school on time by 8:40am with registers taken promptly at 9:00am.
+Arrival after 9:00am is classed as late (code L).

-If your child arrives after the register has closed, this will be recorded as an unauthorised absence for that session unless evidence is supplied that the lateness was due to a medical appointment (code U).
+If your child arrives after the register has closed (9.20am), this will be recorded as an unauthorised absence for that session unless evidence is supplied that the lateness was due to a medical appointment (code U).
 Persistent lateness is monitored and affects the child’s overall attendance.

 Student attendance is monitored on a daily and weekly basis.
 If your child’s attendance remains unsatisfactory and despite support from the Academy staff, a discussion will be held with the Senior Education Welfare Officer (Trust).
 Parents/carers have a legal duty to ensure that their child receives an education suitable to the child’s age, ability and aptitude and any special needs and the only reasons for absence should be through illness or an exceptional circumstance for example

 - Unavoidable medical or dental appointments; students should return to school after the appointment (evidence may be required).
 Where possible, appointments should be arranged out of school hours